jackwadden/ANMLZoo/RandomForest/README.md

 ### Execution Pipeline

+The execution pipeline of the Random Forest algorithm has three steps.
 First a feature vector values are turned into 8-bit label values and added to a label vector.
 Next the AP processes these vectors in parallel to identify tree classifications.
+This is where the speed advantages of using the AP become apparent.

+Currently the final voting stage of the Random Foreset algorithm, combining the classes from all trees, must be done on a CPU.
+This is a simple average of the reported classes.

 <p align="center">
 <img src="https://raw.githubusercontent.com/jeffudall/ANMLZooCopy/master/RandomForest/images/execution_pipeline.jpg" width="711" height="578" alt="Execution pipeline">
 </p>
 <p align="center">
 <b>Figure 7</b><i> - The three stages of the execution pipeline -First, feature value ranges are calculated, then feature vectors are translated into lable vectors (based on the floating-point value intervals calculated by the FPGA on the AP card), and finally the AP uses the decision tree paths (translated into STE cycles) to process the data and return classifications.</i><b>[1]</b>
 </p>
-Currently the final voting stage of the Random Foreset algorithm, combining the classes from all trees, must be done on a CPU.
-This is a simple average of the reported classes.

 ### Download